ABCpdf-Team/ABCpdfLinuxContainer/README.md

 ### Language Support

-Out of the box the Docker image we use has support for a number of language character sets.
+The abcpdf Docker image used have support for a number of language character sets.
 You may test this with the application using the following Ukrainian, Arabic and Hebrew language examples:

 ```html
 Here are some examples you could use to highlight the use of different languages and even emojis using the default abcpdf repository image: